ashlinrichardson/hourglass/README.md

 "I will live in the Past, the Present, and the Future!..
 The Spirits of all Three shall strive within me." ~ Charles Dickens

 # Project Hourglass
-Hourglass is an accessible, investigative tool[1] developed in collaboration w Michael Smith Foundation for Health Research (MSFHR), Vancouver Island Health Authority (VIHA) and University of Victoria (UVIC)
+First unveiled on March 10th at the PPF 2022 conference, Hourglass is an accessible, investigative tool developed in collaboration w Michael Smith Foundation for Health Research (MSFHR), Vancouver Island Health Authority (VIHA) and University of Victoria (UVIC)

 <img src="doc/hourglass.png" width="250">